-This is an unusual pattern proving any dataset may be plotted on the charts (and by extension, that anything can be added to the system).
-A Stair Pattern is defined as a set of candles going in the same direction, either up or down.
-You can think of these patterns as “Candle Channels”, as they represent channels with an up or down direction based on underlying candles direction.
+A candles channel is defined as a set of candles going in the same direction, either up or down.
+They represent channels with an up or down direction based on underlying candles direction.

 This is the traditional Bollinger Bands indicator.
 Bollinger Bands have a moving average, in our case calculated with the last 20 periods (the line in the middle of the bands).
 We are plotting the moving average with one color when it is going up, and with a different color when it’s going down.
 The upper band is at 2 Standard Deviations from the moving average, pretty much like the lower band, also at 2 Standard Deviations.
 These are the most widely used Bollinger Bands settings.

 This is a well-known indicator that derives from the Bollinger Bands.
 In a nutshell, it tells you how close the price is either to the upper band or the lower band at any point in time.
 When the price is in the middle of the bands (it is calculated with the close value of each candle), then %B is in the middle of its chart, at value 50.
 When the price touches the upper band, then %B is at 100, and finally when the price is at the lower band, then %B is at 0.